“BUILDING COMMUNITY THROUGH CONNECTION TO THE LAND AND ACCESS TO THE OUTDOORS”

 Vamos Outdoors Project operates on unceded territories historically stewarded by indigenous communities, including the Coast Salish, Nooksack, Lummi, Skagit, Stillaguamish, Okanogan, and others.
 Vamos Outdoors Project serves individuals and families that have indigenous roots and histories, who have been uprooted from their land elsewhere.
 They have moved to this area to provide for their families and communities, and are connected to both their traditional lands and the Pacific Northwest.

 Vamos Outdoors Project (VOP) works to connect families to environmental education opportunities through fundraising, outreach, and partnerships with local organizations.
-We primarily work with the Latinx and English Language Learner communities.
+We primarily work with the Latine and English Language Learner communities.